LearnOnDemandSystems/docs/tms/tms-administrators/classes/classrooms-equipment/custom-virtual-classroom.md

-## How can I use my organization’s virtual meeting program in my virtual classes?
+## How can I use my organization’s streaming service in my classes?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.

-If you have a virtual meeting program you would like to use for your virtual classes, all you will need is the URL for it.
-Your students will be able to access the meeting program from their class enrollment.
+If you have a streaming service or virtual meeting provider you would like to use for your classes, all you will need is the meeting URL to use for your class.
+Your students will be able to access the virtual meeting from their class enrollment.

 To set your class up to use your own virtual classroom:
 1. On the **Create/Edit Class** page, expand the **Delivery** section.